17 Tips For The Best Game Day At The Michigan Big House

 Other stands offer a variety of baked or boiled nuts, ice cream, or bottled soda.

-15. Getting Free Water
+14. Getting Free Water

-Concessions stands can give anyone a small plastic cup of free water.
+Concession stands can give anyone a small plastic cup of free water.
 They cannot use a soda cup for free water.
 At the stadium corners on the outer rim, look for the free water stations.
 You can drink as much as you want of completely free water.

 Remember to recycle the cups in the recycling stations.

-17. Pro Tips for Restrooms
+15. Pro Tips for Restrooms

-The 2007 renovation of Michigan Stadium not only added the towers but added extensive modern restrooms under the Crisler Arena side concourse.
+The 2007 renovation of Michigan Stadium not only added the towers but also added extensive modern restrooms under the Crisler Arena side concourse.
 Go down the big stairs (or take the elevator on the outer wall), and you will find over 100 stalls for women and a new facility for men.

 Here are some additional tips for restrooms